 Currently SFRs have been granted for 28 of the 34 Quota species.
 Oreos, deepwater sharks and ribaldo remain as Individual Transferable Quotas (ITQs).
-The Fisheries Management Act (The Act) requires AFMA to maintain a public register of SFRs.
-Some details from the registers are available on the AFMA website ('Services for fishers' - 'Concession holders') or by contacting the AFMA Licensing and Data section on 1300 723 621.
+The Fisheries Management Act 1991 (The Act) requires AFMA to maintain a public register of SFRs.
+Some details from the registers are available on the AFMA website ('Commercial Fishers' - 'Concession holders and SFR conditions') or by contacting the AFMA Licensing and Data section on 1300 723 621.